-Western Libraries' Northwest Collection is a rich and extensive resource for information on the Pacific Northwest, a region defined as Oregon, Washington, Idaho, British Columbia, and Alaska.
-The collection features works by authors, scholars, and others whose efforts have contributed significantly to the interpretation and understanding of the Northwest.
+Western Libraries' Northwest Collection is a rich and extensive resource for information on the Pacific Northwest, a region defined as Washington, Oregon, Idaho, Alaska, and British Columbia.
+The collection features works by scholars whose efforts have contributed significantly to the interpretation and understanding of the Northwest.

-This circulating collection of books and video emphasizes important works on regional and local history; art; literature; business and labor, industry, and commerce; science and technology; agriculture and natural resources; politics, government, and law; environment and conservation; ethnicity and culture; geography; and archeology, and anthropology.
-The collection also features work by renowned Pacific Northwest authors and film-makers whose scope of creation has expanded beyond the region.
+This circulating collection of books and video emphasizes regional and local history; art; literature; business, labor, and industry; science and technology; agriculture and natural resources; politics, government, and law; environment and conservation; ethnicity and culture; geography; archaeology; and anthropology.
+The collection also features works by well-known Pacific Northwest authors, artists, and filmmakers.

-The Northwest Collection is housed in the expansive Central Reading Room, an elegant high-ceiling space accented by arched stained glass windows that run the length of the second floor of the Wilson Library.
-Designed in the late 1920's by architects Charles H. Bebb and Carl F. Gould, the room serves as a special gathering space for research, special events and exhibitions that advance the understanding of our region, and connect technology-empowered students to the historic research libraries of the past.
+The Northwest Collection is housed in the expansive Central Reading Room, an elegant high-ceiling space accented by arched stained-glass windows that run the length of the second floor of the Wilson Library.
+Designed in the late 1920s by architects Charles H. Bebb and Carl F. Gould, the room serves as a special gathering space for research, special events, and exhibitions that advance the understanding of our region.